Autodidac/AlmondAI/AlmondAI/docs/TEACHER_BACKENDS.md

 teacher in real time.
 The console prints a short status message after each generation summarizing whether the update succeeded.

+Need faster convergence when testing LM Studio?
+Export `ALMONDAI_SEED_PROFILE=compact` before launching the runtime to load the concise English primer, then set either `ALMONDAI_FAST_LEARNING=1` or `ALMONDAI_LEARNING_RATE=<value>` so the decoder takes larger updates with every remote reply.

 You can still override the endpoint/model manually if you host LM Studio on a different port or want to address a specific model ID.
 Supplying an API key is optional because the local server does not require authentication.